 Boxwood Leafminer, Monarthropalpusi flavus (Schank), is a small mosquito looking insect about 1/8th of an inch long that causes serious damage to boxwoods.
-Despite the size, leafminers are easy to spot because of their bright orange color.
+Despite the size, adult leafminers are easy to spot because of their bright orange color.

 Like a lot of other spring pests, boxwood leafminers are an invasive species native to Europe.
 They were brought to the United States in the mid-1600s when boxwoods themselves were introduced.
 Known as “Man’s Oldest Garden Ornamental” and for being a low maintenance shrub, many homeowners have boxwoods on their property and are at risk for leafminers.